Santa-france/Santa/README.md

 # Santa 🌍 | Geoscientist & MSc Student

-Hi!
+Hi there!
 I'm a Santa, a Master’s student in Geology focusing on saltwater intrusion, coastal aquifers, and groundwater modeling.
 Originally from 🇰🇪 Kenya, currently living in 🇫🇷 France, where I’ve spent the past five years studying and working.
-I’m passionate about hydrogeology and coastal systems—especially saltwater intrusion and aquifer dynamics.
+I’m passionate about learning more on  hydrogeology and coastal systems—especially saltwater intrusion and aquifer dynamics.
 My key interests include:

 📊 Working with Excel for data analysis